 Cons

-- Sometimes the tool requires a bit of a learning curve for new users to get used to.
+- Learning curve: While the tool is feature-rich, there’s a bit of a learning curve, especially for new users unfamiliar with automation or reporting tools.

 Vanessa F.